frankischilling/cupidex/README.md

 - [X] Add directory window scrolling
 - [X] Add tree structure visualization with proper icons and indentation
 - [X] File info not using emojis
+- [X] Add text display on tree preview when user enters an empty dir and on dir preview

 ## Prerequisites